SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![SPA BPA Image 11](img/SPA-BPA-11.jpg)

-In order to deploy the Action project, you need to first configure the project with a Destination that you have already created in BTP.
-The Destination will be selected in the deployment so we need to create that first.
+In order to deploy the BPA project, you need to asociate the project with a Destination that you have already created in BTP.
+The deployment process will ask you to select a Destination so you need to register the destination with the BPA tooling.
 Navigate to the “Settings” tab from the BPA environment.
 In this example, we are not really creating a destination but more referencing an already existing Destination.
 When you click “New Destination”, you should see the Destination you created in BTP called “AEMBROKERREST”, if you don’t, you have not specified the properties correctly and you will need to investigate.
 Select the Destination and you should see it populate in the UI.
-Now, we can deploy the Action project.
+Now, we can deploy the project.

+From the SAP BPA Environment, select the "Settings" option at the top.
 ![SPA BPA Image 12](img/SPA-BPA-12.jpg)

 Now we will deploy the SAPAEMSO project.
 Click on the project to open it in the designer.